kcm2/ab/references/angelbeatshd.rst

 Chapter 61
 -----------

 * Hinata turns around to look at the girl.
-Hinata seems to reconise her as a club manager when he was alive [#v10c61-1]_.
+Hinata seems to recognise her as a club manager when he was alive [#v10c61-1]_.
 With the mask on, the girl looks and sounds like his old manager.
 * He asks for her name, but she declines as that defeats the point of the masquerade ball.
 Hinata starts having a bit of a panic attack.
 * The band (Iwasawa/Hinata/Araki) start playing and the students start dancing.
 * Yuri and Kanade notice and Kanade asks if they should dance together, even though they are both girls.
 Yuri agrees.
-* The girl with Hinata offers the dance too, but he panicks yelling "stop" and "leave me alone" before running out of the gym.
+* The girl with Hinata offers the dance too, but he panics yelling "stop" and "leave me alone" before running out of the gym.
 * It is snowing outside, Ooyama and Takamatsu go outside to him.
 Hinata explains that he remembered something from his past.
 * Matsushita comes outside saying that the girl he was talking to doesn't remember how she died [#wis-27]_.
 * Kanade has accidently thrown Yuri into the rafters, apologising as she forgot to turn the passive skill off.